jvehent/haproxy-aws/README.rst

 	# block requests that don't match the predefined endpoints
 	block unless METH_GET valid-get or METH_POST valid-post

+`block` does the job, and return a 403 to the client.
+But if you want more visibility on ACL activity, you may want to use a custom header as describe later in this section.

 Filtering URL parameters on GET requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~